 Red Tape Chronicles

 Red Tape Chronicles (from MSNBC) focuses on consumer issues – mostly, how to deal with customer service headaches, identity theft, and other painful elements of modern financial life.
 Bob Sullivan provides great fact-based coverage of consumer fraud, writing really strong material that often leads me to investigating similar experiences in my own life.
-Two great examples of the material you’ll find there are How to Save Money on: Bank Accounts and Win Customer Service Phone Battles.

 Smart Spending is something of a “meta-blog” of personal finance blogs.
 Karen Datko and Donna Freedman do a great job of scouring a wide range of personal finance blogs, finding a wide variety of commentary on personal finance issues while adding their own unique views.
 Smart Spending is a great resource for seeing what lots of different voices are saying on personal finance topics.
 A couple of great examples: Is Bankruptcy Her Best Choice? and ‘Gifting Club’ Pyramid Schemes Flourish on Web.